biocore-ntnu/chip_seq_pipeline/docs/installation.rst

 Installation
 ================================

-To use bincs, you need snakemake and the conda package manager.
+To use bincs, you need only need snakemake and the conda package manager.
+(Every other dependecy is installed automatically by these two wonderful tools!)

 First we will install the conda pacakge manager.
 Go to https://www.anaconda.com/download/ and select the Python 3+ version.